luanaftrindade/JavaScriptAlgorithms/README.md

 ## Algorithms

-I have a list of algorithms that I want to create [here](), but will add here only the algorithms already implemented.
-Feel free so suggest new algorithms ideas :)
+I have a list of algorithms that I want to create [here]() (feel free so suggest new algorithms ideas :)).
+The following list only contains algorithms that have already been implemented:

 1. **Frequency of a Number in a Range:**